biosphere-switch/libbio/README.md

 libbio is Biosphere's userland homebrew library (64-bit only, at least for now).

 The library has literally zero dependencies - not even standard C/C++ libraries or headers.
 Therefore, it provides its own implementations of common C/C++ features (`mem:::SharedObject`, `util::SPrintf`).
-Some functions which are often internally used by the compiler, like `memcpy` or `memset`, aren't implemented, and using code which makes the compiler make use of them should be avoided (`SomeStruct var = {};` would imply a `memset` call, for instance!).

 The library makes use of C++20 (gnu++20 in clang), recently released, since it makes use of concepts due to the lack of certain useful but quite annoying template stuff in C++ (std::is_base_of).